devtron-labs/devtron/README.md

 ## :question: FAQ & Troubleshooting:
 ### FAQ:
-1. How to resolve unauthorized error while trying to save global configurations like hostname, gitops etc. after successful devtron installation
+1.How to resolve unauthorized error while trying to save global configurations like hostname, gitops etc. after successful devtron installation
 <br>
 A. This occurs most of the time because any one or multiple jobs get failed during installation.
 To resolve this, you need to first check which are the jobs that have failed.
 Follow these steps :-